najeebjebreel/KeyNet/README.md

 The hyperparameters, the training of the original task, the embedding of the watermark and the performing of the other experiments can be easily done using the jupyter notebook: `Experiments.IPYNB`.

 ## Citation
-If you find our work useful please cite:.....
+If you find our work useful please cite:

 ## Funding
 This research was funded by the European Commission (projects H2020-871042 “SoBigData++” and